 These are rich in antioxidants and anti-inflammatory compounds like sulforaphane which will fight inflammation naturally by increasing ROS and depleting glutathione (Liang et al., 2018).

-So there you have it, 5 easy foods you can start to incorporate into your week.
-Simply aim for one to two cruciferous vegetable a day, throw some berries in your smoothie, drink green tea every morning and Organifi’s chocolate gold every night, add more fatty fish to your weekly meals and you’ll be well on your way to reducing inflammation and reversing some of those aches and pains you may have been experiencing!
+So there you have it, five easy foods you can start to incorporate into your week.
+Simply aim for one to two cruciferous vegetables a day, throw some berries in your smoothie, drink green tea every morning and Organifi’s chocolate gold every night, add more fatty fish to your weekly meals, and you’ll be well on your way to reducing inflammation and reversing some of those aches and pains you may have been experiencing!

-Want more help reducing inflammation and reclaiming your health and life?
-Check out my group coaching program, the KB Code, where my team and I walk you through a total health transformation, step by step!
+Want more help reducing inflammation and reclaiming your health and life? group coaching program, the KB Code

 Fallah AA, Sarmast E, Fatehi P, Jafari T. Impact of dietary anthocyanins on systemic and vascular inflammation: Systematic review and meta-analysis on randomised clinical trials.
 Food Chem Toxicol.
 2020;135:110922. doi:10.1016/j.fct.2019.110922